-Currently, three institutions with four partners/ editors are involved: the Bavarian Natural History Collections with the SNSB IT Center, the University of Bayreuth, DNA-Analytics and Ecoinformatics and Applied Computer Science IV and the Julius-Kühn Institut Berlin.
+Currently, three institutions with four editors are involved: the Bavarian Natural History Collections with the SNSB IT Center, the University of Bayreuth, DNA-Analytics and Ecoinformatics and Applied Computer Science IV and the Museum für Naturkunde Berlin – the MfN since 2013 in replacement of the Julius Kühn-Institut Berlin.

 For each component of the Diversity Workbench (DWB) we aim at providing a comprehensive documentation of the application and the information model online.
 The framework for these components is currently still under development as we continue to learn about the necessary components and the best approach to the modularization of biodiversity information.
 A draft paper distributed by G. Hagedorn in 2002 provided insight into the framework concept.

-Financial support for timely and thematically restricted DWB projects was granted through the Bayerisches Staatsministerium für Wissenschaft, Forschung und Kunst (StMWFK), the Bundesministerium für Bildung und Forschung (BMBF), the Deutsche Forschungsgemeinschaft, LIS infrastructure platform (DFG), and through the Fifth and Seventh Framework Programme of the EU Commission (EU projects Species 2000 europa and 4D4Life).
+Financial support for timely and thematically restricted DWB projects is granted through the Bayerisches Staatsministerium für Bildung und Kultus, Wissenschaft und Kunst (StMBKWK), the Bundesministerium für Bildung und Forschung (BMBF), the Deutsche Forschungsgemeinschaft, LIS infrastructure platform (DFG), through the Fifth and Seventh Framework Programme of the EU Commission (EU projects Species 2000 europa and 4D4Life), through the Bayerisches Landesamt für Umwelt, and through the World Wildlife Fund for Nature Deutschland.
 We thank Diversity Workbench Co-workers for continuously modelling and setting up Diversity Workbench software.
+A number of highly engaged Contributors from several institutions in Germany deliver ideas and concepts, and implement special scripts to extend the functionalities of databases and clients.
 The features of the Diversity Workbench concept were analysed in 2011 and listed under Diversity Workbench Performance.
-The DWB tools are subject of international data collections on Working Tools for Biodiversity Informatics and Virtual Research Environments.
+The DWB tools are subject of national and international data collections on Working Tools for Biodiversity Informatics and Virtual Research Environments.

 Diversity Workbench Software is available under GPLv2 license.